 - Record all corrections.
 When an expense must be adjusted, it’s vital to maintain records of the correction.
 Auditors can then review prior business expense reports to identify patterns of abuse, which may indicate a need for further policy clarification.

 Auditing business expense reports manually can easily end up costing more than it saves.
-For many organizations, an automated audit system offers a cost-effective solution for identifying and resolving errors.
+For many organizations, an automated expense report audit system offers a cost-effective solution for identifying and resolving errors.

 What additional tips do you have for catching errors and fraud in business expense reports?
 Share your feedback!